capy-language/capy/README.md

 };
 ```

-One of the most sacred promises this language tries it's absolute best to upkeep is *any code that can be run at runtime, can also be run at compile-time*.
+One of the most sacred promises this language tries it's best to keep is *any code that can be run at runtime, can also be run at compile-time*.
 There are no `const` functions like in Rust.
 Mine for crypto, play a video game, or anything else your heart desires within a `comptime` block.
+Or at least, that's the end goal.
+A few things haven't been fully fleshed out yet, like returning types, pointers, and functions from `comptime` blocks.

 ### Reflection

 Reflection is another powerful feature of the language.
-Reflection is one of my favorite features in any language.
-The goal is to beat Java's runtime reflection system, which if you've ever used it is incredibly powerful.

-Currently, you can get all the information you could want concerning types, including things such as the size of an array type, and the sub type of a distinct.
+Currently, you can get all the information you could want concerning types,
+including things such as the size of an array type, and the sub-type of a distinct.

 ```cpp
 core :: mod "core";